How IHAV supported me from mentee and grad, to intern, to employee.

 2 May 2022

-One of the most invaluable lessons that I received from the IHAV mentoring scheme that I continue to use in the workplace is on the importance of networking.
+One of the most valuable lessons that I took from the IHAV mentoring scheme, and that I continue to use in the workplace, is the importance of networking.
 The ability to connect with new people and maintain those relationships has been crucial to master in my current role.
-Being a part of a membership organisation, a lot of my work revolves around building relationships with stakeholders and with staff across the country.
-The pandemic makes that slightly more difficult, with the majority of us working from home and the lack of in person interactions, but I was able to inadvertently prepare for this within the mentoring programme and I continue to see benefits from the connections I have made within the last 6 months.
-It is not only helpful for your professional development, but it can also make your day to day tasks a lot easier if you have links across the organisation.
+Being a part of a membership organisation, a lot of our work revolves around building relationships with stakeholders and colleagues across different organisations.
+Whilst the pandemic does make that slightly more difficult, with many of us working from home, I was able to inadvertently prepare for this within the mentoring programme and I continue to see benefits from the connections I have made within the last 6 months.
+It is not only helpful for your professional development, but it can also make your day-to-day tasks easier if you have links across the organisation.

 Whether you're a student activist, or someone who is just curious about a career in public affairs, the scheme provides a safe space for people to learn from industry experts who have a wealth of knowledge and experience that they are ready to pass on.
 As someone who doesn’t fit the typical mould for a career in policy or public affairs, IHAV was the stepping stone I needed to jump into this world and I’d sincerely encourage whoever is reading this to just apply because you never know where it might take you.